 The only difficult thing about these delicious sweet potatoes was deciding on a name.
-I oscillated between Candied Sweet Potatoes and Caramelized Sweet Potatoes, but you can clearly see which was the winner.
+I oscillated between Caramelized Sweet Potatoes and Candied Sweet Potatoes, but you can clearly see which was the winner.

 Candied Sweet Potatoes seemed appropriate, since they’re like good candy – addictingly delicious and quite irresistible!
 The only problem was what the traditional of Candied Sweet Potatoes brought to mind – overly sweet, sticky, gooey, loaded with brown sugar and/or marshmallows.
 Just try googling Candied Sweet Potatoes and you’ll see exactly what I mean.
 This healthy, delicious side would be out of place on a page like that.